reyner/olinjs-3-hw/README.md

 exports.Ingredient = \<ingredient model\>
 ```

-Now when you require this file the Ingredient model will be available for use.
+Now whenever you require this file the Ingredient model will be available for use.

-Next, go back to your ingredient.js file and require the models.js.
+So now go back to your ingredient.js file and require models.js.
 If you put models.js within the parent folder for your app then you will need to `require(../models)`.
 The `..` indicates the Node should look up one directory to find the file.
 Assign the required file to a variable, say, `models`.
 Now create a new var called `Ingredient`, outside of all your functions, and assign to it `models.Ingredient`.
 Now you should be able to use Ingredient as a model, the same way you did with the Cat model in the last assignment.
-Use this model to save the post data you receive in the create method to your DB, the same way we did in the last assignment.
+Use this model to save the post data you receive in the create method to your DB, the same way we did before.

 Once you're able to save ingredients to the database you are done with the first route for this HW.